cars10/pick-me/README.md

 #### Without preselected entry

-You have to change the way you initialize `options_for_select`.
-Because SyncPick loads the data via ajax anyway you do not have to add any options to your select beforehand.
+You can use a normal `options_for_select` for initialization.
+Because SyncPick works on the options from the select.
 Example:

-Before SyncPick: (note that all users are added to `options_for_select`)
+Example select that SyncPick can be used on:

 ```erb
 <%= f.select :user_id,